-Mesenchymal stem cell transplantation may heal a mother's childbirth injurySeptember 17th, 2013 in Medical research /
+Mesenchymal stem cell transplantation may heal a mother's childbirth injurySeptember 17, 2013 in Medicine & Health / Medical research

 Vaginal delivery presents the possibility of injury for mothers that can lead to "stress urinary incontinence" (SUI), a condition affecting from four to 35 percent of women who have had babies via vaginal delivery.
 Many current treatments, such as physiotherapy and surgery, are not very effective.

 Seeking better methods to alleviate SUI, researchers carried out a study in which female laboratory rats modeled with simulated childbirth injuries received injections of mesenchymal stem cells (MSCs; multipotent cells found in connective tissues that can differentiate into a variety of cell types including: bone, cartilage and fat cells) to see if the cells would home to and help to repair the damaged pelvic organs.